 48. Netflix offers content in over 20 languages

 Netflix offers its offer content in over 20 languages.
-In 2017, the company attempted to massively outsource its the translation needs to thousands of individual translators worldwide.
+In 2017, the company attempted to massively outsource its translation needs to thousands of individual translators worldwide.
 That effort lasted just one year.
 The company shut down its HERMES operation just a year later due to the complexity of onboarding and managing so many translators.
 Instead, the company outsources the work to a few dozen translation and localization services.

 49. Netflix accounts for 19% of all worldwide online video subscriptions

 According to the MPAA’s 2019 Theme Report, there were 863.9 million online video subscriptions as of the end of 2019.
 Based on its current worldwide subscription numbers (167 million), that means Netflix commands 19% of the global digital streaming market.